-Living with arthritis or a musculoskeletal condition (e.g. back pain, osteoporosis, fibromyalgia) can sometimes affect your ability to drive comfortably.
+Living with a muscle, bone or joint condition (e.g. arthritis, back pain) can sometimes affect your ability to drive comfortably.
 Joint stiffness, fatigue and muscular aches and pains can make driving difficult and painful.
 Steering, doing up your seatbelt, checking your blind spot, or using the hand brake can be challenging.
 Even getting in and out of your car can sometimes be hard and cause you pain.